How To Make a Custom SEO Performance Report (+ Template)

 Tracking your backlinks can be a useful way to measure the value and quality of online content and the level of service being provided.

 Having a lot of high-quality backlinks can also increase your site authority, making it easier to rank higher in search engines and compete for content with higher difficulty and volume ratings over time.
+Use tools like Prepostseo for checking domain authority.

 Keep in mind though, it's about quality, not quantity.